venice1200/MiSTer_tty2oled/Updates.md

 2021-02-14
 tty2oled Script: Changed the timed loop from **sleep $WAITSECS** to an loop with **inotifywait -e modify "/tmp/CORENAME"**.
-This makes the system more responsive as the scripts waits for an Core change instead of polling.
+This makes the system more reactive as the scripts waits for an Core change instead of polling.
 SD Version: Adding more Home Menu Effects

 Adding/Changing Pictures (BMP/XBM) files from time to time